Unemployment benefits: Type II unemployment benefits

-Unemployment benefits II has been heavily criticized since its introduction.
+Type II unemployment benefits have been heavily criticized since their introduction.

-As unemployment benefits II are meant to ensure a minimum subsistence level, the mechanism of sanctions has been repeatedly subject in front of the constitutional court.
+As Type II benefits are meant to ensure a minimum subsistence level, the mechanism of sanctions has repeatedly been a subject in cases before the Federal Constitutional Court.

-In 2018 the possibility of a 100%-sanction was declared unconstitutional.
+The possibility of sanctions cutting someone's benefits to zero was declared unconstitutional in 2018.

-In July 2022 Germany’s government implemented a one-year moratorium on sanctions, permitting only a 10%-cut for repeatedly missing appointments (Meldeversäumnis).
+In July 2022 Germany's government implemented a one-year moratorium on sanctions, permitting only a 10% cut for repeatedly missing appointments (Meldeversäumnis).

-This measure was taken as a precursor to restructuring unemployment benefits II into a citizen's dividend (Bürgergeld).
+This measure was taken as a precursor to restructuring type II unemployment benefits into a citizen's dividend (Bürgergeld).